dourouc05/dourouc05.github.io/research.md

 For now, the models have a rather low level of detail, but include uncertainty in the inflow.

 The Julia source code of the integrated models is [freely available on GitHub](https://github.com/dourouc05/ReservoirManagement.jl) (under an MIT license).
-The uncertain models have been compared in [an article published in the Water Resources Management journal](https://orbi.uliege.be/handle/2268/219394).
+The uncertain models have been compared in [an article published in the Water Resources Management journal](http://hdl.handle.net/2268/219394).

 **List of publications**:

 * Operation rules of the Vesdre reservoir revisited.
 Benjamin Dewals, Thibaut Cuvelier, Pierre Archambeau, Sébastien Erpicum, Michel Pirotton, Quentin Louveaux.
 6th International Symposium on Hydrological Modelling of the Meuse basin, September 2019.
-[PFD](http://hdl.handle.net/2268/239415)
+[ORBi (PDF)](http://hdl.handle.net/2268/239415)
 * Comparison Between Robust and Stochastic Optimisation for Long-term Reservoir Operations Under Uncertainty.
 Thibaut Cuvelier, Pierre Archambeau, Benjamin Dewals, Quentin Louveaux.
 Water Resources Management, vol. 32, no. 5, pp. 1599–1614, March 2018.
-[PDF](http://hdl.handle.net/2268/219394)
+[ORBi (PDF)](http://hdl.handle.net/2268/219394)

 ## Master's thesis: stochastic and robust programming